Ditch The Inhaler And Cure Asthma For Good With These Simple Dietary Changes

 In a severe attack, breathing becomes visibly difficult, wheezing becomes louder as the sufferer breathes faster and with greater effort, gasping for breath.

 Airway obstruction is often caused by abnormal sensitivity to chemical substances that inflame airways, making them swollen and stimulating the muscle cells in the walls of the airways to contract when they should not.
 Continuous use of steroids may also cause this.

 There are many potential triggers that cause these contractions, but most sufferers respond to only a few.
 Triggers include inhaled allergens such as pollens, particles from dust mites or feathers, and animal dander.

 Cigarette smoke, fumes or perfumes, cold air, viral infections, emotional distress, can also provoke asthma attacks.

 When you know what triggers your asthma attack, you can prevent flare-ups by avoiding them.
 An asthma attack induced by food commonly happens within minutes or an hour or so after eating the offending food.
 However, some reactions may take a day or more to appear, making it difficult for you to pin-point the culprit.

-I believe that by firstly avoiding foods that may aggravate, then to maintain your health at an optimum level, you can keep asthma away—maybe even for good.
-How to keep your health at an optimum level you ask?
-You can start by reading materials that teach you about optimum health; by exploring this site that teaches you about healing foods, and consistently applying them.
+I believe that by firstly avoiding foods that may aggravate, then maintain your health at an optimum level, you can keep asthma away—maybe even for good.
+Start by reading materials that teach you about optimum health; by exploring this site that teaches you about healing foods, and consistently applying them.
 A healthful dietary and lifestyle change will take you a long way.

 Some of the foods to avoid: